 Classes at the College of Arts and Sciences frequently conduct field studies at various sites on Hawaiʻi Island.
 Archaeology students participate in investigating ancient Hawaiian sites and artifacts.
 Geology, biology, and geography students explore the island's volcanoes, marine environment and varied ecosystems.
 Numerous social science courses make use of the wide ethnic heritages represented on the island of Hawai‘i.
 In the teaching of numerous subjects, the College seeks to make use of Hawai‘i Island and its multi-cultural heritage and physical setting as a miniature continent in the midst of a tropical ocean.

 Although the University of Hawai‘i at Hilo is isolated from the tensions of the metropolitan environment, the College is not isolated from the world.
 Many courses at Hilo have a strong international accent.
 Both the Eastern and Western traditions are studied in courses in philosophy, religion, and history.
-Languages taught at the college include French, Hawaiian, Japanese, and Spanish.
+Languages taught at the college include Korean, Hawaiian, Japanese, and Spanish.